Can the Pope change the Lord's Prayer?

 "Michael, Michael of the morning fresh crop of Heaven adorning," you know the rest of it.
 Well I said it everyday.
 Sometimes when I was marching or sometimes resting.
 But always before I went to sleep.
 I even got some of the other fellas to say it.

-Well, one day I was with an advance detail way up over the front lines.
+front lines.
 We were scouting for the Commies.
-I was plodding along in the bitter cold, my breath was like cigar smoke.
+I was plodding along in the

 I thought I knew every guy in the patrol, when along side of me comes another Marine I never met before.
 He was bigger than any other Marine I'd ever seen.
 He must have been 6'4" and built in proportion.
 It gave me a feeling of security to have such a body near.